-Trains for performance in theater production in a small ensemble role, if cast.
+Trains for performance in theater production in a featured role, if cast.
 Incorporates first-hand experience in performance techniques.
 Audition required.
 Audit available.

 - Demonstrate a strong work ethic within a professional framework of collaboration.

-- Perform as an ensemble member in a small assigned role.
+- Perform as an ensemble member in a featured role.

 - Rehearse and memorize a role and the blocking.